MU adds 10 players for 2014 campaign

 Highlights and post-game interview with coach Meredith Black following Marquette's inaugural home game on Feb.
 23, 2013.

-Meredith Black is entering her second season at Marquette in 2013-14.
+Meredith Black is entering her second season and third year at Marquette in 2013-14.
 She was named the first head coach in Marquette women's lacrosse history on Feb.
 4, 2011.

 The former Meredith Simon arrived at Marquette after spending the previous seven years as an assistant coach at Towson, Notre Dame and the University of California-Berkeley.
 She helped Towson and Notre Dame to a combined four NCAA Championship appearances and coached one season at Cal where she worked with the Golden Bears' attack and goaltenders.